 The legal age for marriage is 18 years.
-If you’re between 16 and 18 years you can apply to the Family Court of Australia or the Magistrates Court for consent to marry if:
+If you’re between 16 and 18 years you can apply to the Federal Circuit and Family Court of Australia or the Magistrates Court for consent to marry if:

 The conditions for a valid marriage have not changed since the amendments to the Marriage Act began on 9 December 2017.
 Under Australian law, a couple must wait at least 1 month to marry after giving an authorised celebrant a completed Notice of Intended Marriage form.
 In certain situations, a couple can get permission from a prescribed authority to marry earlier.

 More information is available on the Australian Government Attorney-General’s Department website.